Matt Duffy Preview, Player Props: Royals vs. Cubs

 Matt Duffy At The Plate

-- Duffy has seven doubles, a home run and 11 walks while hitting .266.
+- Duffy is batting .269 with seven doubles, a home run and 11 walks.

+- In 55.6% of his 63 games this season, Duffy has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.